tomcoso/website-clone/README.md

 - give nsfw warning on communities u are not member of
 - reorganise firebase apps into separate topic modules OKish
 - integrate prefers-color-scheme to autodetect desired theme
+- populate dots menus for post and comments (delete options when owner)
+- make comments collapsable and pagionation